If you’re new to the college funding process, you may find yourself a bit overwhelmed. That’s not unusual.

 There are two types of federal lines: subsidized and unsubsidized.

 The government also offers unsubsidized student loans, which are not based on financial need.
 For these loans, the government offers no repayment help.
-However, unsubsidized federal loans can still be a great value because they often come with lower interest rates and fees than loans from private lenders.
+However, unsubsidized federal loans can still be a great value because they come with lower interest rates and fees than loans from private lenders.

 However, both kinds of federal loans are subjected to certain dollar limits, so you may need to find other ways to fully fund your college education.

 One option is to choose a less-expensive school so you won’t have to come up with as much money.
+Starting at a community college is a smart strategy for reducing your education costs.

 You could also ask relatives or family friends to contribute to your education costs.